minitage/minitage.paste/README.txt

 Projects profiles
 ==================

-    - minitage.profils.varnish: create a varnish instance with or without a sample configuration file toward zope/plone.
+    - minitage.instances.varnish: create a varnish instance with or without a sample configuration file toward zope/plone.
-    - minitage.profils.postgresql: create a postgresql instance in the sys dir of your project
+    - minitage.instances.postgresql: create a postgresql instance in the sys dir of your project
-    - minitage.profils.openldap: create a openldap instance in the sys dir of your project
+    - minitage.instances.openldap: create a openldap instance in the sys dir of your project
-    - minitage.profils.paste-initd: create a paste initd file and logrotated stuff in the sys dir of your project
+    - minitage.instances.paste-initd: create a paste initd file and logrotated stuff in the sys dir of your project
-    - minitage.profils.env: create a `share/minitage/minitage.env` file inside the
+    - minitage.instances.env: create a `share/minitage/minitage.env` file inside the
       sysdir of the project.
 You ll can source it and have into your environment the path and libraries from the registred dependencies of your project.